FEvoR/master/README.md

     Polygonization
     Migration Recrystallization

-FEvoR was devoloped at the University of Alaska Fairbanks (UAF) by Joseph H Kennedy.
+FEvoR was developed at the University of Alaska Fairbanks (UAF) by Joseph H Kennedy.
 For a detailed description of this model, see:

     Kennedy, J. H., Pettit, E. C., & Di Prinzio, C. L. (2013).